dr-jts/crunchyblog/spatial-window-fun/index.md

 Clustering

-Clustering based on spatial proximity or relationship is an obvious application of Tobler's First Law.
+Clustering spatial features based on spatial proximity or relationship is an obvious application of Tobler's First Law.
-Window functions are an ideal interface for clustering algorithms, since clustering requires scanning an entire set of spatial features and returning a cluster id for each feature in the set.
+Window functions are an ideal interface for clustering algorithms, since clustering operates over an entire set of spatial features, and a convenient way to present the computed clusters is by returning a cluster id for each feature in the set.

-Recently Paul Ramsey wrote some blog posts about PostGIS window functions for clustering:
+Paul Ramsey wrote some recent blog posts about PostGIS window functions for clustering:

 * ST_ClusterDBSCAN ...